Membership terms and conditions

 - If you are unable to show a valid membership card on entry to an exhibition or event you may be asked to validate your membership at the Information Desk for access.

-- You can renew or upgrade your membership and update your details at any time by contacting the Gallery.
+- You can upgrade your membership and update your details at any time by contacting the Gallery.

 - Lost or stolen membership cards will be replaced free of charge on the first occasion.
 Any subsequent replacement cards provided may incur an administrative fee of £5.